Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

 - Joins with `ai_responses` and `prompt_tracking` to filter by platform, region, and topic
 - Consolidates 7 subqueries into 3 efficient queries
 - Processes brand mentions, citations, and sentiment in separate queries
+- **Uses SUM in ON CONFLICT**: When a row already exists for the dimension combination, values are summed rather than overwritten.
+This allows safe incremental aggregation.
+- Converts `region` code parameter to `region_id` (UUID) by joining with `regions` table before inserting into `daily_brand_stats`
 - Returns 1 on success, 0 on failure

 #### aggregate_competitor_stats_only